About Crawling Speed

 Some repositories contain large items that the connector has to download.
 For example, if the connector has to retrieve videos, large PDF files, and other large files of several MBs, the connector won’t be able to crawl items efficiently as the majority of time is spent downloading the large files.
 In such cases, you can expect a much smaller number of processed items per hour.

 Connectors crawl live systems that are installed and maintained by a variety of different companies.
 For instance, two SharePoint 2019 servers installed at two different locations will most likely not offer the same performance.

 The following factors can influence server performance:

 If a high number of users are using the system while the connector crawls it, the system performance can be impacted.
-The server can also be under high load when it contains more data than recommended for its infrastructure.
+The server can also be under high load when it contains more data than is recommended for its infrastructure.

-(Only for on-premises servers) Infrastructure
+Infrastructure (only for on-premises servers)

-The connector performance also heavily relies on the APIs performance of the systems it crawls, regardless of your server configuration.
+The connector performance also heavily relies on the API performance of the systems it crawls, regardless of your server configuration.
 Certain APIs have limited capacity, and that limitation impacts the number of items per hour the related connectors can process.